nfcring/headscan/README.md

 # Headscan
-Headscan uses securityheaders.io and scrapes the results from the website.
+Headscan is a proof of concept program which uses securityheaders.io.
+It scrapes the results from the website.
 The owner of securityheaders.io has accepted the scraping of data.
 When an API is made, this program will be rewritten.